blue-veery-gmbh/spring-rest-2-ts/README.md

     tsGenerator.setModelClassesConverter(modelClassesConverter);
 ```
 Configuration examples are in class Angular2JsonApiTest

+<b style="color:red">This converter is an experimental version, generated code could
+contains some inconsistencies since we weren't able to find rules
+how to apply angular2-jsonapi decorators to fields, only examples,
+base on which incorrect conclusions could be made!</b>

 ## Response content conversion
  + If REST endpoint produces JSON generated service method returns Observable or `Promise<<Mapped java type>>`